metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 such as google chrome, CDN ensures download of content from server most close to your location.
 > My Firewall is reporting an "Unknown" Akamai Connection from port 443 of your server.
 Why?
 >> When you connect to a site that is "Akamaized" with SSL content (Secure Sockets Layer), your browser downloads an HTML file containing embedded URLs that tell your browser that some of the objects necessary to finish displaying the page are located on Akamai servers.
 Next, your browser contacts an Akamai server to obtain these images or streaming content.
 Since the contact is made from port 443 of our server, this transaction is a legitimate HTTPS connection.
 Generally a TCP service runs on a server on a well-known port number less than 1024; in this case SSL service runs on port 443.
 A client connects with a random port number greater than 1023 that is assigned by the local operating system.
-- Additinoal investigation needed for possible firewall rule resolution, for now it's safer to ignore these than defining a rule that would possibly compromize our system.
+- Additinoal investigation needed for possible firewall rule resolution, for now it's safer to ignore these than defining a rule that would possibly compromize system.

 [Reference for akamai](https://www.akamai.com/us/en/support/end-user-faq.jsp)